m50d/paperdoll/README.md

 ## Non-features and rationales

- * Currently, supported monads are limited to (reimplementations of) those in the paper, and adapters for some monads from Cats.
- While this is sufficient to prove the concept, it would be better to add `Layer` adapters for popular real-world Scala cases (e.g. those used by doobie).
+ * Currently, supported monads are limited to (reimplementations of) those in the paper While this is sufficient to prove the concept, it would be better to add `Layer` adapters for popular real-world Scala cases (e.g. those used by doobie).
  The `Eff` abstraction should be easy to use with any existing monad implementation